THE RAMBLINGS OF AN

 ordering the air strike on North Vietnam was a quick fix that would

-cause them to back down and show him the respect that he so richly deserved.
+cause them to back down and make them show him the respect that he so richly deserved.

 There was a great deal of